A Policy Gradient Primal-Dual Algorithm for Constrained MDPs with Uniform PAC Guarantees: The UOpt-RPGPD Algorithm

 \looseness=-1 Using the bonus $\beta^{k,\delta}$, \proposal computes the regularized optimistic value functions $\tqf{k, 0}, \tvf{k, 0}$, and the non-regularized optimistic value functions $\brace*{\tqf{k, n}, \tvf{k, n}}_{n \in [N]}$ by a regularized policy evaluation (\cref{algo:policy evaluation}).

 \looseness=-1 Our bonus design is inspired by the work of \citet{dann2017unifying}.
-The distinction from naive exploration bonuses for CMDPs in \cref{eq:classical-bonus} is as follows.
-While naive bonus functions scale to $\sqrt{\ln(K)/{n^k_h(x, a)}}$ with a fixed iteration length $K$, our bonus scales to $\sqrt{\ln \ln (n^k_h(x,a)) / n^k_h(x, a)}$.
-Hence, our bonus diminishes sufficiently quickly, in contrast to existing bonuses that can even increase when $K$ becomes large.
-This addresses the second Uniform-PAC challenge that we described in \cref{subsec:classical-primal-dual}.
+While naive bonus functions (e.g., \citet{efroni2020exploration}) scale to $\sqrt{\ln(K)/{n^k_h(x, a)}}$ with a fixed iteration length $K$, our bonus scales to $\sqrt{\ln \ln (n^k_h(x,a)) / n^k_h(x, a)}$.
+This allows the bonus to diminish sufficiently quickly even when $K\to \infty$, in contrast to existing bonuses that can increase when $K$ becomes large.

 \looseness=-1 \paragraph{Adjust Regularization Coefficients and Learning Rate.} The combination of the above two techniques may not be sufficient for Uniform-PAC because it can introduce a biased solution due to the regularization in \cref{eq:regularized-Lagrange}.
 To overcome this issue, we decrease the regularization coefficient and the policy learning rate as $\eta_k \df k^{-\alpha_\eta}$ and $\tau_k \df k^{-\alpha_\tau}$ with $0 < \alpha_\tau < 0.5 < \alpha_\eta < 1$.
+We remark that employing naive learning rates such as $\eta_k = \tau_k \propto 1 / k$ or $\eta_k = \tau_k \propto 1 / \sqrt{k}$, as seen in prior works like \citet{efroni2020exploration}, fails to guarantee Uniform-PAC.
+To attain Uniform-PAC, we applied careful sequential analysis techniques akin to those utilized in bandit studies (e.g., \citet{cai2023uncoupled}) to our primal-dual CMDP algorithm.

 \looseness=-1 Coupled with this adjustment technique, \proposal updates the policy and the Lagrange multipliers based on the regularized Lagrange objective (\cref{eq:regularized-Lagrange}) with the Uniform-PAC bonus (\cref{eq:bonus function}).
 Specifically, it updates the policy through an entropy-regularized natural policy gradient ascent \citep{cen2022fast} as